ricardojmendez/Kinect2Remote/README.md

 * Arges.KinectRemote.Sensor: handles communication with the Kinect device.
 * Arges.KinectRemote.Data: types used to encapsulate the Kinect data.
-* Arges.KnectRemove.Transport: encapsulates the RabbitMQ transport functions.
+* Arges.KinectRemote.Transport: encapsulates the RabbitMQ transport functions.

 It also includes two test applications: